pivotal/docs-tap/services-toolkit/concepts/service-consumption.hbs.md

 ![Diagram shows a summary of the levels of service consumption in Tanzu Application Platform.](../../images/stk-4-levels-summary.png)

-Tanzu Application Platform users can choose which level to operate at.
+Tanzu Application Platform users can decide which level to operate at.
 Finding the level that is right for your situation depends on a number of factors, such as, the size of the organization you work for and the layout of apps teams and ops teams within the org.